Referrals and Admission

 Our rehabilitation physicians will determine appropriateness for admission by evaluating the patient at a local hospital or by reviewing a detailed chart and discussing the situation with referral sources.

-When you are ready to move forward with admission, we will guide you through the process for medical insurance, Social Security and disability claims.
+When you are ready to move forward with admission, we will guide you through the process including medical insurance and disability claims.
 We know that paperwork can be overwhelming at a time like this, so our staff is available to answer any questions and keep the ball rolling.
 We accept payer sources such as private pay, Medicare, Medicaid, HMOs, No Fault insurance and Workers' Compensation.

 Tour the program